 Tip: The Ethnographic Museum, housed in an Ottoman-era building, is a great introduction to the way of life in Kosovo from the 15th to the 20th century.
 It focuses on four themes (birth, life, death and intangible heritage); exhibits include furniture, handicrafts, clothing, musical instruments etc. English-speaking guides can explain the traditional birth, wedding and burial rituals.

-Skopje, Macedonia: For a full-on time-travel experience, Macedonia’s capital Skopje offers history lessons on every corner.
+Skopje, North Macedonia: For a full-on time-travel experience, North Macedonia’s capital Skopje offers history lessons on every corner.
 The cobblestoned lanes of the Ottoman bazaar, the city’s most atmospheric quarter, are filled with crafts stores, mosques and hammams, traditional eateries, teahouses and wine bars.
 But these days it’s upstaged by the ‘Skopje 2014’ project – the government’s love-it-or-hate-it makeover of the city.
-Apart from monumental new buildings (such as the neoclassical Archaeological Museum on the bank of the Vardar river, or the Porta Macedonia triumphal arch with a rooftop observation deck), a huge number of quirky statues have popped up all over town offering a veritable historic hall-of-fame introduction to Macedonia.
+Apart from monumental new buildings (such as the neoclassical Archaeological Museum on the bank of the Vardar river, or the Porta Macedonia triumphal arch with a rooftop observation deck), a huge number of quirky statues have popped up all over town offering a veritable historic hall-of-fame introduction to North Macedonia.
 But even locals have trouble telling who’s who on two statue-studded pedestrian bridges over the Vardar river, now keeping company to the neighbouring 15th-century Stone Bridge.

 Tip: The newly opened Archaeological Museum of Macedonia, spread over three floors, features over 6000 artefacts from prehistory to the Middle Ages.
 Some of the exhibits presented to the public for the first time include a copy of Alexander the Great’s sarcophagus, and a reconstructed Roman chariot from the 2nd century.
 Fifteen wax figures are also on display, among them those of Alexander the Great and Phillip II.